abrovinsch/Fritiof-Python/readme.md

 ^
 ```

 The emptiness marker is also used for when you want to end a line with whitespace.
-Whitespace at the end of lines will be removed by the interpreter, so if you want to explicitly tell to end with, for instance, a space, you can put an emptiness marker after the whitespace character.
+Whitespace at the end of lines will be removed by the interpreter, so if you want to explicitly tell to end with, for instance, space, you can put an emptiness marker after the whitespace character.

 Example:
 ```